yuvelq/FDMR-Monitor/README.md

 ***This version has been forked from HBMonitor V2 by SP2ONG 2019-2022***

 Some of the changes in FDMR Monitor:
+- It's integrated with SQLite database.
 - Improved usage of memory and CPU.
 - Broadcasting groups has been added to save server's resources.
-- JavaScript code to support broadcasting groups.
+- JavaScript code was added to support broadcasting groups.
 - The code has been updated to HTML5.
-- Page that shows static and single TG.
+- Static and single TG's page added.
-- Data qso are showed in the dashboard.
+- Data QSO's are showed in the dashboard.

 FDMR Monitor has been tested on Debian v9, v10 and v11